|

 , and each dependent entity is uniquely identified by taking pname

 in conjunction with the policyid of a policy entity.
-The first requirement suggests that we impose a key

 constraint on polices with respect to covers, but this constraint has the unintended side